PolarBears-studio/player-controller/docs/api-reference.md

 The health system features a robust system of visual effects from a distortion shader to head shake upon damage taken, all of which can be configured with a large suite of properties.

-!!! info "Damaged Debug Tool"

-    TODO fill out this section

 #### Camera Shake

-When the player takes damage the first-person camera will be quickly rotated off center-view as if recoiling from an attack.
+When the player takes damage the first-person camera will be quickly rotated off center as if recoiling from an attack.

 | Export Name     | Description |
 | :--             | :--         |